How to Make Mediterranean-Style Stuffed Zucchini

 Tips for Buying and Storing Zucchini

-The zucchinis (also known as courgettes in many countries) have to be very fresh because if not they will be bendy and difficult to core.
-When purchasing them at an open market ask how fresh they are, or, if you buy them at a supermarket, look at the packing date on the label.
-Avoid buying them if picked more than two or maximum three days prior.
+- The zucchinis (also known as courgettes in many countries) have to be very fresh because if not, they will be bendy and difficult to core.
+When purchasing them at an open market, ask how fresh they are, or if you buy them at a supermarket, look at the packing date on the label.
+Avoid buying them if picked more than two or a maximum of three days prior.

-If you won't be using them the same day, then you could keep them out of the refrigerator and out of their packaging for a day or two in a cool place.
-This way they retain their natural freshness and firmness.
+- If you aren't using them the same day, then you could keep them out of the refrigerator and out of their packaging for a day or two in a cool place.
+This way, they retain their natural freshness and firmness.

 Dill Flowers or Seeds